 In our last few homes, we’ve been blessed to have a dedicated room for doing laundry.
 Several years back, we designed and built a home with a big enough laundry room to house a washer and two dryers, a sink, a long folding counter, and twelve cubby holes wide enough for individual laundry baskets for each member of the household.
 That was really nice and made it much easier to keep the laundry neatly contained at every stage of the washing/drying/sorting/folding process.

 That was great while it lasted, but most of our homes, including the one we live in now, have a much smaller utility room.
 They have several things in common with the larger one, though:

-- A sink for pretreating stains – see my free printable stain removal guide at the end of this post for making this task easier
+- A sink for pretreating stains – See my free stain removal chart at the end of this post for making this task easier

-- A cabinet for storing supplies – that allows me to keep detergent, fabric softener sheets, bleach bottles, & stain removers out of sight (and out of reach for little ones who could be harmed by dangerous chemicals)
+- A cabinet for storing supplies – That allows me to keep detergent, fabric softener sheets, bleach bottles, & stain removers out of sight.
+And out of reach for little ones who could be harmed by such dangerous chemicals.